 Can vinegar replace an egg in a recipe?

 Vinegar can replace an egg in specific baked recipes, such as light and airy cakes and cupcakes.
-To replace an egg with vinegar, simply mix one teaspoon baking soda with one tablespoon vinegar.
+To replace an egg with vinegar, simply mix one teaspoon of baking soda with one tablespoon of vinegar.

 Is vinegar a rising agent?

 Vinegar falls under the category of being a “rising agent,” which is one of the main reasons why plenty of bakers add it to their bread doughs.